Run of show basics

 A run of show, also called a run sheet, is the chronological plan for an event from setup through teardown, broken into rows that each tell one person what happens, when, and where.
 It is the shared script everyone on the production side works from on event day.

 If you have planned events before, you already know what one looks like.
-This article unpacks the format and explains what makes a good run of show.
+This article unpacks the format, explains what makes a good run of show, and shows where 1pm fits.

 What goes on a run of show